drex44/good-food-guide/README.md

 # Good Food Guide :tada::tada::smile:

+A guide to know which foods are good when you have certain disease!

+## Hacktoberfest '18

+We are celebrating the hacktoberfest 2018!

 Let's have a productive Hacktoberfest.
-Submit 5 PRs to this account after registering yourself [here](https://hacktoberfest.digitalocean.com/).
+Submit 5 PRs to this repo after registering yourself [here](https://hacktoberfest.digitalocean.com/).

-## About

-My name is Dhanraj Acharya and I am hosting this repository for the month of October, 2018.
-The idea is to create a website over the month, about Foods to eat when you're unwell.
-This site is open to all forms of suggestions.
+The idea is to create a website, about Foods to eat when you're unwell.
+This repository is open to all forms of suggestions. so wear your thinking hat and let the hacking begin.

 Happy contributing!

 If you like this repo then show your support,

 :star: this repo

-## How it works :building_construction:
+### How it works :building_construction:

 :white_check_mark:
 Check for open issues